N & E

 The last attack of the Imperial Guard

-And that is exactly what the Duke needed.
+And that was exactly what the Duke of Wellington needed.
 At that point, he was going through the most critical time of the fight.

-Around 6pm, the French finally seized Haye-Sainte.
-The leader of its defenders, Major Baring, had only 42 with him when he decided to abandon the farm.
+Around 6 p.m., the French finally seized Haye-Sainte.
+The leader of its defenders, Major Konrad Ludwig Georg Baring of the King's German Legion, had only 42 with him when he decided to abandon the farm.
 These 42 men were the only survivors of the nine forces!

 Ney had a few cannons put into the battery, the fire of which destroyed the allied line.
 An infantry back up would had make it possible to exploit this success and perhaps to finally make it through the line.

-So that when the Guard climbed the foothills of the plateau, at a place that was not well chosen because it was not the weakest of the enemy apparatus, it had been greeted by the most terrible fire of artillery and musketry.
-The riflemen of General Maitland, lying in the wheat, waited until the Guard was only a few steps away to suddenly rise before it and hit it, like red devils.
-At the same time, the Dutch of General David Hendrik Chassé, attacked its flanks with canisters.
+So that when the Imperial Guard climbed the foothills of the plateau, at a place that was not well chosen because it was not the weakest of the enemy apparatus, it had been greeted by the most terrible fire of artillery and musketry.
+The riflemen of General Peregrine Maitland , lying in the wheat, waited until the Guard was only a few steps away to suddenly rise before it and hit it, like red devils.
+At the same time, the Dutch of General David Hendrik Chassé , attacked its flanks with canisters.

 The French meltdown

-Meanwhile, Wellington went back to his headquarter Wellington's HQ in Waterloo, wrote his report and named the battle after the name of the village he is at: Waterloo.
+Meanwhile, Wellington went back to his headquarter , wrote his report and named the battle after the name of the village he was at: Waterloo.

 Outcome of the battle and consequences